Eduppar Kai Pillai: Release and reception

 Eduppar Kai Pillai was released on 19 September 1975.
 Kanthan of Kalki appreciated the performances of Bhanumathi, M. R. R. Vasu and Vennira Aadai Nirmala, while also praising the humour of Manorama and Surulirajan, Thooyavan's story and dialogues, Vijayan's direction and Venkat's cinematography.
 However, he expressed misgivings about the appropriateness of the film's title.
-The film was unsuccessful, although it did serve as inspiration for Sattam En Kaiyil (1978).
+The film was unsuccessful, although it did serve as an inspiration for Sattam En Kaiyil (1978).